timescale/docs.timescale.com-content/getting-started/migrating-data.md

 >:TIP: When converting a normal SQL table to a hypertable, pay attention to how you handle constraints.
 A hypertable can contain foreign keys to normal SQL table columns, but the reverse is not allowed.
 UNIQUE and PRIMARY constraints must include the partitioning key.

+### 3. Migrating from InfluxDB
+If you want to migrate data from InfluxDB, [follow these instructions][outflux]
 ---

-## Migrate from the Same Database [](same-db)
+## Migrate from the Same PostgreSQL Database [](same-db)

 For this example we'll assume that you have a table named `old_table` that you want to migrate to a table named `new_table`.
 The steps are: